test-editor/tutorials/README.md

 ### Start tutorial

-In order to start the first tutorial, clone this repository and change into the root folder of this repository (default is `tutorials`).
+In order to start the first tutorial, clone this repository and change into the root folder of this repository (default folder name is `tutorials`).
 The tour of heroes tutorials start scripts are all located in the `heroes` folder.
 Within that folder issue
 * `bash run-hero-create-specification` to start the specification tutorial
 * `bash run-hero-create-testcase` to start the test case tutorial